 On June 21, the moon will be near Spica, the brightest star in the constellation Virgo

 On June 23, the moon will sweep close to Jupiter, the second-brightest planet (after Venus), as shown on the sky chart below

 On June 25, the moon will swing north of Antares, the brightest star in the constellation Scorpius, as shown on the sky chart below

 On June 27, the moon will pair up closely with Saturn, which is also at opposition, as shown on the sky chart at bottom

 On June 30, the moon will swing north of Mars, as shown on sky chart at bottom.
 Mars is soon to replace Jupiter as the second-brightest planet.

 See the sky charts below:

 Have fun watching … wishing you clear skies!

-Bottom line: Use your mind’s eye to imagine the ecliptic, or sun’s path, crossing your night sky.
+Bottom line: Spot 3 brilliant planets and 3 bright stars.
+Then use your mind’s eye to imagine the ecliptic, or sun’s path, crossing your night sky.